poojapatilhr/poojapatilhr/README.md

 ## Hi 👋, I'm Pooja Patil
+                                                                    A passionate Business Analyst from India
-- 🔭 Business Analyst with a passion for leveraging data to drive insights and inform strategic decisions.
-Currently completing an MS in Business Analytics at Seattle University, graduating in August 2024.
+- 🌱 Currently completing an MS in Business Analytics at Seattle University, graduating in August 2024.
 Seeking full-time opportunities to make an impact.

+- 🤝 I’m looking for help with referrals.

+- 📫 How to reach me poojapatil.pp82@gmail.com

 <!--
 **poojapatilhr/poojapatilhr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.